-Barrier-free access is available throughout the park: showers, comfort station, laundromat, Park Store, Visitor Centre, Friends of Rondeau Bookstore, Visitor Centre washrooms, Tulip Tree Trail and the Waterfowl hunting blind.
-(An all-terrain wheelchair is available for use from the Visitor Centre).
+Barrier-free access is available throughout the park: showers, comfort station, laundromat, Park Store, Visitor Centre, Friends of Rondeau Bookstore, Visitor Centre washrooms, Tulip Tree Trail.
+A floating beach wheel chair and an all-terrain trail wheelchair are available for use from the Visitor Centre.

 The Rondeau boat launch is located near the park entrance on Rondeau Bay.
 Due to fluctuating water levels, the ramp is most suited to smaller watercraft (19 ft. and under).
 Larger watercraft ramp access and boat slips are available nearby outside the park.